elsayedzahran/HospitalManagementCrud/README.md

 ### Drug
 - Represents a drug entity.
-- Contains properties such as id, name, dosage, etc.
+- Contains properties such as id, name, description, etc.

 ### Patient
 - Represents a patient entity.
-- Contains properties such as id, name, age, etc.
+- Contains properties such as id, name, gender, etc.

 ## Controllers